jfprogramming/dpkg-status/README.md

   - Even if the libraries are not installed in standard system paths.

 #### Configuring RPATH in `CMakeLists.txt`
-  - Below are the configurations to enable and use RPATH in your `CMakeLists.txt` file:
+  - Below are the configurations to enable and use RPATH in the `CMakeLists.txt` file:
   - ```cmake
     set(CMAKE_SKIP_BUILD_RPATH FALSE)
     set(CMAKE_BUILD_WITH_INSTALL_RPATH FALSE)